ommadawn46/HEVD-BufferOverflowNonPagedPoolNx-Win10-22H2/README.md

    - Exploit HEVD's NonPagedPoolNx buffer overflow to corrupt an adjacent chunk's POOL_HEADER, creating a ghost chunk:
      - Set CacheAligned bit and manipulate PreviousSize to control chunk positioning.
      - Upon freeing, this creates a ghost chunk overlapping with a previous chunk.
-   - The ghost chunk's HEAP_VS_CHUNK_HEADER, POOL_HEADER, and PipeQueueEntry overlap with the previous chunk's data.
+   - The ghost chunk's HEAP_VS_CHUNK_HEADER, POOL_HEADER, and NP_DATA_QUEUE_ENTRY overlap with the previous chunk's data.
      - Reading from the previous chunk's PipeQueue leaks the ghost chunk's structures.
      - Writing to the previous chunk manipulates the ghost chunk's structures.
-   - Overwrite the ghost chunk with a fake PipeQueueEntry, pointing linkedIRP to a user-mode fake PipeQueueEntrySub.
+   - Overwrite the ghost chunk with a fake NP_DATA_QUEUE_ENTRY, pointing linkedIRP to a user-mode fake IRP.
-   - Set PipeQueryEntrySub's data_ptr to the desired read address.
+   - Set fake IRP's SystemBuffer to the desired read address.
    - Use PeekNamedPipe to trigger a read from the specified address.

 2. [Leak kernel information](https://github.com/ommadawn46/HEVD-BufferOverflowNonPagedPoolNx-Win10-22H2/blob/620eeac/HEVD-BufferOverflowNonPagedPoolNx-Win10-22H2/src/core/privilege_escalation.cpp#L77):